soffes/JSON/Readme.markdown

 }
 ```

-We can simply treat a nested model like any other kind of attribute because there's a generic function constrainted to `JSONDeserializable`.
+We can simply treat a nested model like any other kind of attribute because there's a generic function constrained to `JSONDeserializable`.
 Here's the annotated implementation:

 ``` swift
 public func decode<T: JSONDeserializable>(_ dictionary: JSONDictionary, key: String) throws -> T {